 The Visiting Artist and Scholar Residency Program and the Summer River Fellow brings prominent studio artists, art historians, art critics, and curators to CSU's Department of Art for long or short term residencies.
 Residents interact with students and faculty, lead workshops related to their disciplines, and give public lectures on their work.
 They may offer a seminar on a topic within their area of expertise, mount exhibitions, or work with students and faculty on collaborative projects.
 Our residents are provided with an apartment within one block from their studio in the newly renovated Seaboard Depot Art Studios, and the Corn Center for the Visual Arts.
 Residents pursue their own research and creative production, and invariably find their visit to Columbus's thriving arts community to be a positive, productive, and enjoyable experience.
 This highly successful program, now in its sixth year, has been made possible through the generous support of the Mildred Miller Fort Foundation, the Norman S. and Emmy Lou P. Illges Foundation, the CSU Friends of Art, and many others.

-2017 Spring Visiting Artists and Scholars in Residency Program
+Fall 2018 - Spring 2019 Visiting Artists and Scholars in Residence Program

 We offer two types of residency program VASRP and Summer River Fellow.